 When developing an app that uses both Speech and Language APIs and needs to ensure each service is accessed via a single endpoint and credential, the solution must leverage a resource type that can consolidate these APIs into a unified interface for easier management.
 Let's evaluate the options: A) Azure AI Language: - Azure AI Language provides a range of language processing features, such as text analysis, sentiment analysis, and entity recognition, but it doesn’t directly include the Speech API services (which are separate).
 This resource is focused on language-based processing, and while it could be useful for text analysis, it does not provide a single endpoint or credential for both Speech and Language APIs. - Why rejected: It does not meet the requirement of providing both Speech and Language APIs under a unified endpoint.
 B) Azure AI Speech: - Azure AI Speech offers speech-related services like speech-to-text, text-to-speech, and translation.
 However, it does not encompass the full range of language-related services (like text analysis or sentiment analysis).
 The Speech API is focused only on speech tasks. - Why rejected: This only covers speech services and does not include the broader language services, meaning you'd need to manage separate resources for Speech and Language services, violating the requirement for a single endpoint and credential.
 C) ...

-HOTSPOT - You are building an app that will automatically translate speech from English to French, German, and Spanish by using Azure AI service.
+SNAPSHOT - You are building an app that will automatically translate speech from English to French, German, and Spanish by using Azure AI service.
 You need to define the output languages and configure the Azure AI Speech service.
-How should you complete the cod...
+How should you complete the co...

 You are developing a text processing solution.
 You have the following function.
 You call the function and use the following string as the second argument.
 Our tour of ...